Drake2Dev/PinPhotos/README.md

 **Q: I picked a folder, but no photos are showing up.**
 A: Double-check that the folder you selected actually contains images (not just subfolders).
 PinPhotos only displays photos directly inside the chosen folder.

+**Q: My photos disappeared from PinPhotos after I organized my gallery.**
+A: If you deleted, moved, or renamed the original folder (or the photos inside it), PinPhotos won't be able to find them anymore.
+Simply re-select the folder using **Select Path** to refresh the connection.

+**Q: Can I change which folder PinPhotos uses later?**
+A: Yes!
+Open PinPhotos, tap **Select Path**, and choose a new folder at any time.

+**Q: Why can't I take a screenshot while using PinPhotos?**
+A: This is intentional.
+Screenshot blocking is a built-in privacy feature so the person holding your phone can't secretly capture and keep images from your gallery.

 **Q: The app won't pin / "Pin app" option is missing.**
 A: App pinning must be enabled on your device first:
 1. Go to **Settings > Security & Privacy**